 Whether your goal is doing an undergraduate or a graduate programme, you should know that there are 13 Czech universities in higher education rankings and a total of 67 higher education institutions you can choose from.
 Some top picks for English-language degrees are:

 - University of Economics, Prague

-While you should always pick your degree based on your skills and on what you want to do in life, it doesn’t hurt knowing that these are the most popular English-taught programmes in the Czech Republic:
+While you should always choose your degree based on your skills and what you want to do in life, it doesn’t hurt knowing that these are the most popular English-taught programmes in the Czech Republic: